unavi-xyz/unavi/README.md

 ## ◻️ About

-UNAVI is an open source VR social platform, built on [The Wired 🔌](https://github.com/unavi-xyz/wired-protocol).
+UNAVI is an open-source VR social platform, built on [The Wired 🔌](https://github.com/unavi-xyz/wired-protocol).
 Anyone can run their own servers, modify their client, and extend the underlying protocol to add new features.

 UNAVI is almost entirely written in Rust 🦀.